tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 If Test implementations are functions that take Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correct matching of input Darwin Core terms to the parameters of the test (function or method).

-In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library that uses Java annotations, e.g. @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which Information Element.
+In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library (Morris & Lowery 2024) that uses Java annotations, e.g. @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which Information Element.

     public Response validationEnddayofyearInrange(
             @ActedUpon(value="dwc:endDayOfYear") String endDay,